Game Instance

 Milestone 5

 marks the completion of this project.
 If you choose to reproduce it as it is, take appropriate protection measures when handling the high voltage circuit sections and wear UV filtering glasses when playing with the UV LEDs.
-You could tone-down the dangers by using a 12V, 4A power supply fitted in the electrics compartment and powering the LEDs in series of 3, much like most of the UV boxes out there.
+You could tone-down hazards by using a 12V, 4A power supply fitted in the electrics compartment and powering the LEDs in series of 3, much like most of the DIY UV boxes out there.
 I hope you've enjoyed reading and that you'll find it useful in your similar endeavors.
 Have fun!